Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Compound Widgets

 Now that we have many new widgets in our arsenal, a natural question is "how do we make our own?".
-If we want to construct a completely new widget, pixel-by-pixel, line-by-line, we will have to wait until the chapter on [native rendering](./09_native_rendering.md).
+If we want to construct a completely new widget pixel-by-pixel we will have to wait until the chapter on [native rendering](./09_native_rendering.md).
 Until then, we are already perfectly capable of creating what we'll call a **compound widget**.

 A compound widget is a widget that groups many other, pre-made widgets together.
 Compound widgets give an easy mechanism to logically group a collection of widgets and treat them as a whole, instead of having to operate on each of its parts individually.

 In order for a Julia object to be considered a `Widget`, that is, all functions that take a `mousetrap.Widget` also work on this new object, it has to implement the **widget interface**.
-An object is considered a `Widget` iff...
+An object is considered a `Widget` if...

-+ it is direct or indirect subtype of `Widget`
++ it is a direct or indirect subtype of `Widget`
 + [`get_top_level_widget`](@ref), which maps it to its top-level widget, is defined for this type

 In this section we will work through an example, explain what both of these conditions mean, and how to fullfill them.